 Due to varied applications that a universal performance carburetor will work with, no additional tuning jets have been included.
 However, a few tips on jetting are provided to help you understand their purpose.
-Holley's Quick Change Fuel Bowls P/N 34-24 are recommended if repeated changes or experimentation with the main jets will be performed.

 - 1. Out of the box jetting is extremely close for most applications. - 2.
-In most cases it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting.
+In most cases, it will be unnecessary to increase jet size more than four numbers greater than out of the box jetting.
 However, exceptions could arise when the carburetor is mounted on a very large volume, plenum-ram manifold. - 3.
 Carburetors are calibrated at 70° at sea level.
 Decrease the jet size one number (approx. .002) for approximately every 2000 ft. increase in altitude.
-Increase jet size one number for every 35° drop in temperature. - 4.
-Holley jets are broached, flowed and stamped according to flow rate.
-Never drill jets, this seriously alters flow characteristics.
+Increase jet size one number for every 35° drop in temperature.

+- 4. Holley jets are broached, flowed, and stamped according to flow rate.
+Never drill jets.
+This seriously alters flow characteristics.
 Stamped numbers are reference flow numbers and DO NOT indicate drill size. - 5.
 Spark plugs provide the best indication of proper jetting.
 Allow plugs to cool before jumping to conclusions. - 6.
 When used with high velocity emission manifolds, some older calibrations actually show power increases when jet size is lowered a couple of number sizes below stock jetting.